 Summer is here and that means family vacation!

 Many families prefer resorts and all-inclusive experiences, while others prefer a good hiking and camping trip.
+There are so many great family summer vacation ideas.

 While there are dozens of family summer vacation ideas, we want you and your family to find the right trip for you!
 Check out these 11 Family Summer Vacation Ideas For Every Type of Family to inspire your next family adventure: